If you’re looking to explore the best scenic drives in Utah state, I have 13 to share with you in this post.

 I enjoyed this drive when I did it and knowing the amazing places there are to see there is what adds to it’s beauty.

-6) Road 63 in Bryce Canyon National Park:
+6) Road 63 near Bryce Canyon National Park and Red Canyon:

 In fact, the landscape of Bryce Canyon National Park is the only one of it’s kind in Utah.